wannabewize/ViewController_for_Storyboard_Prototyping/README.md

 ViewController Category for Prototyping without any code writing.

-Just copy ViewController's category to your project.
+Just copy two files into your project.

 - Close Modal Scene : Connect any control to VC's 'dismissModalScene:' action
 - Dismiss Keyboard when User click enter : Connect 'Did End On Exit' event of TextField to VC's 'didEndOnExit:' action